JulianRijken/Breakout/README.md

 * Consider always having a root node to remove checking for parent allowing for less checks and more readable code
 * Sound should further be abstracted to allow for playing a random set of sounds
 * The matrix math for world to screen is done very very insufficiently and should be done on the GPU!
+* The Service Locator pattern is not correctly implemented and is currently just a fake Singleton.
+It is however there for future maintenance

 ## Future game improvements / notes